Skip to content

 • User agent spoofing (aka UA spoofing or browser spoofing) is when a browser presents false data to a website to appear as a different browser, OS, or device.

-What is a User Agent String?
+What is User Agent Spoofing?

 How is User Agent Spoofing Used Legitimately?